nasa/progpy/docs/_sources/prog_models_guide.rst

 See example below for details on how to provide future loading information in ProgPy.

-* :download:`examples.future_loading <../../progpy/examples/future_loading.py>`
-    .. automodule:: future_loading
+* :download:`01.
+Simulation <../../progpy/examples/01_Simulation.ipynb>`

 General Notes
 ^^^^^^^^^^^^^^^^

 Users of ProgPy will need a model describing the behavior of the system of interest.
-Users will likely either use one of the models distribued with ProgPy (see `Included Models <https://nasa.github.io/progpy/api_ref/progpy/IncludedModels.html>`__), configuring it to their own system using parameter estimation (see :download:`examples.param_est <../../progpy/examples/param_est.ipynb>`), use a :term:`data-driven model` class to learn system behavior from data, or build their own model (see `Building New Models`_ section, below).
+Users will likely either use one of the models distribued with ProgPy (see `Included Models <https://nasa.github.io/progpy/api_ref/progpy/IncludedModels.html>`__), configuring it to their own system using parameter estimation (see :download:`02 Parameter Estimation <../../progpy/examples/02_Parameter Estimation.ipynb>`), use a :term:`data-driven model` class to learn system behavior from data, or build their own model (see `Building New Models`_ section, below).

 Building New Models
 ----------------------